mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
+SAGE-AI can significantly enhance build system stability by:
-- **Positive Impact:** SAGE-AI can analyze commit messages and code changes to predict potential build issues.
-By identifying patterns in recent commits, AI can suggest changes to improve build stability.
+- **Automated Testing:** SAGE-AI can analyze commit histories and identify patterns that lead to build failures.
+It can then suggest fixes or optimizations to prevent future failures.
-- **Recommendations:** Implement AI-driven code reviews that flag potential build-breaking changes.
-Use AI to monitor build logs and alert the team to recurring issues.

-### 🐛 Bug Detection & Resolution
-**How AI Helps Identify and Fix Issues:**
-- **Bug Detection:** SAGE-AI can analyze commit messages and code changes to predict where bugs might be introduced.
-It can also use historical data to identify patterns of buggy code.
-- **Bug Resolution:** AI can suggest fixes by analyzing similar bugs in the repository.
-It can also provide insights into
+- **Continuous Integration:** By integrating with CI/CD pipelines, SAGE-AI can trigger builds automatically and provide real-time feedback on build health.
+- **Root Cause Analysis:** When a build fails, SAGE-AI can analyze the logs and suggest potential root causes, helping developers to resolve issues more efficiently.

+**Metrics:**
+- **Successful builds (last 7 days):** $(git log --since="7 days ago" --oneline | wc -l)
+- **Build failure rate:** Calculate

 ---